nicoxmcd/nicoxmcd/README.md

 - 💼 I currently have about 2 years of experience in development services!
 - 👀 I’m interested in a variety of different disciplines within technology.
 - 🌱 I’m currently learning REST APIs for Artifactory JFrog and using GitHub Actions.
-- 💞️ I’m looking to collaborate on a possible language learning app.
 - 📫 How to reach me: nmcderm1@stevens.edu